cboudereau/fpddd/README.md

 Decoupling domain objects and other function is called function composition in FP.
 The aim is to split the function in smaller one and construct the result by composing them with higher order functions (combinators, monads, ...).
 This is a more intuitive usage of Onion or Hexagonal Architecture

 #### The Domain Layer is Where the Model Lives
-The layered architecture separates in fact model representation from model domain (In the Weather app, the UI is culture/UI Framework dependent and adptation has to be done to convert unit of measure) : https://github.com/cboudereau/fabulous-weather.
+The layered architecture separates in fact model representation from model domain (In the Weather app, the UI is culture/UI Framework dependent and adaptation has to be done to convert unit of measure) : https://github.com/cboudereau/fabulous-weather.

 By adding conversion modules and model to views functions, the domain model is projected to the culture and interface of the user.